libcudf C++ Developer Guide

 cudf::strings_column_view and cudf::string_view

-cudf::strings_column_view is a view of a strings column, like cudf::column_view is a view of any cudf::column. cudf::string_view is a view of a single string, and therefore cudf::string_view is the data type of a cudf::column of type STRING just like int32_t is the data type for a cudf::column of type size_type.
+A cudf::string_view is a view of a single string and therefore is the data type of a cudf::column of type STRING just like int32_t is the data type for a cudf::column of type INT32.
 As its name implies, this is a read-only object instance that points to device memory inside the strings column.
-It's lifespan is the same (or less) as the column it views.
+Its lifespan is the same (or less) as the column it views.
+An individual strings column row and a cudf::string_view is limited to size_type bytes.

 Use the column_device_view::element method to access an individual row element.
 Like any other column, do not call element() on a row that is null.